pgib/jekyll-attendease/README.md

 ## Available Data

-Jekyll's `site.data` structure is populated by this plug-in to include the following
+Using the `site.attendease` structure, you can access the following datasets:
 datasets:

 Key         | Description                                                        | Type